Financial Assistance Options

 In active-controlled (RMS) clinical trials, herpes infections were reported more frequently in OCREVUS-treated patients than in REBIF-treated patients, including herpes zoster (2.1% vs. 1.0%), herpes simplex (0.7% vs. 0.1%), oral herpes (3.0% vs. 2.2%), genital herpes (0.1% vs. 0%), and herpes virus infection (0.1% vs. 0%).
 Infections were predominantly mild to moderate in severity.
 In the placebo-controlled (PPMS) clinical trial, oral herpes was reported more frequently in the OCREVUS-treated patients than in the patients on placebo (2.7% vs 0.8%).

-Hepatitis B Virus (HBV) Reactivation
+Hepatitis B Virus Reactivation

-Possible Increased Risk of Immunosuppressant Effects with Other Immunosuppressants
+Possible Increased Risk of Immunosuppressant Effects With Other Immunosuppressants

 Vaccinations

-In infants of mothers exposed to OCREVUS during pregnancy, do not administer live or live-attenuated vaccines before confirming the recovery of B-cell counts as measured by CD19+ B-cells.
+In infants of mothers exposed to ocrelizumab during pregnancy, do not administer live or live-attenuated vaccines before confirming the recovery of B-cell counts as measured by CD19+ B-cells.
 Depletion of B-cells in these infants may increase the risks from live or live-attenuated vaccines.

-You may administer non-live vaccines, as indicated, prior to recovery from B-cell depletion, but should consider assessing vaccine immune responses, including consultation with a qualified specialist, to assess whether a protective immune response was mounted.
+You may administer non-live vaccines, as indicated, prior to recovery from B-cell depletion, but you should consider assessing vaccine immune responses, including consultation with a qualified specialist, to assess whether a protective immune response was mounted.

-Progressive Multifocal Leukoencephalopathy (PML)
+Progressive Multifocal Leukoencephalopathy

 JCV infection resulting in PML has also been observed in patients treated with other anti-CD20 antibodies and other MS therapies.

 Magnetic resonance imaging (MRI) findings may be apparent before clinical signs or symptoms of PML.
 Monitoring with MRI for signs consistent with PML may be useful, and any suspicious findings should lead to further investigation to allow for an early diagnosis of PML, if present.
+If PML is confirmed, treatment with ocrelizumab should be discontinued.

 Reduction in Immunoglobulins